ZSShen/C-Common-Data-Structures/README.md

 ### 2. Binary Execution
 + As aforementioned, we rely on the test program to verify each kind of
   data structure.
 For this, the testing can be launched for all the structures
-  (except for the PriorityQueue and SparseTrie) with the following commands:
+  (except for the PriorityQueue) with the following commands:
     - For simple testing, execute `make test`.
     - For debug testing (the object file and test program should be debug
       build), execute `make test DEBUG=true`.